wallacepreston/ui-interview-csv-parser/README.md

     - If the token is valid, Set the user on the request object
 2. CSV Parser
   - POST /csv
-    - Fetches external data from the Pokemon API
+    - Fetches external data from the Pokemon API at [https://pokeapi.co/api/v2/pokemon?limit=15](https://pokeapi.co/api/v2/pokemon?limit=15)
     - Parses the data
     - Saves the data to a file with the format <randomstring>.csv (fixed length of 10 characters)
     - Associates the file with the user in the database (mock database of big object with userIds as keys)